avelo/Pythics/README.txt

 - PyVISA for communicating with VISA laboratory instruments

-- pySerial for communicating with laboratory instruments by RS-232
+- pySerial for communicating with laboratory instruments by RS-232 (>3.4 recommended)

 - SciPy for additional numerical processing routines